 In addition to the external network numbers, each NetWare server has its own internal network number that is a virtual network to which the server is attached.
 It is important to remember that every network number must be unique for that entire internetwork, either internal or external.

 6.2 Prestige in an IPX Environment

-There are two scenarios in which your Prestige is deployed, depending on whether there is a
+There are two different scenarios in which your Prestige is deployed: